0 Helpful / 24 Not

 Original.
 Just bomb your drive!
 It's easy to hit the fairway and the basket barely goes in the woods.

 #3 web.
-Holy peanuts, a U shaped fairway in the woods.
+Wow!
+A U shaped fairway in the woods.
 You better hit the fairway or you're in the REAL woods.
 At least it's wide.

 original.
 Same basket but different fairway and tee.
 It's uphill and open and nothing like #3 long.